orco-7/.config/README.md

-# .config-
-My config files
+This are my configuration files